MohamadCM/MohamadCM/README.md

 I'm interested in solving problems, leading teams, teaching, and doing hands-on R&D projects.
 I'm currently a software engineer at Digikala Co., the biggest online retailer in the middle-east.

 If you want to talk about engineering, leadership, teaching, or anything else, drop me a line.
-I am currently unavailable for employment, but I am eager to hear from GitHub users.
+I am currently available for employment!
+Yet, I am eager to hear from GitHub freinds.
 You can also find me on LinkedIn [here](https://www.linkedin.com/in/MohamadCM/ "Mohamad ChamanMotlagh at Linkedin").

 ## Interests